 The Pennsylvanian Aquiclude generally underlies the whole county and is thickest in the western and central portions of the county.
-Pennsylvanian strata consist of a succession of predominantly shale beds of the Kansas City, Pleasanton, Marmaton, and Cherokee groups.
-Thin limestone beds occur within the Kansas City and Pleasanton groups and thin coal beds in the Marmaton and Cherokee groups.
-Thin sandstone units are found in the Cherokee rocks.
-The coal beds in the Pennsylvanian range from a few inches up to 5 feet in thickness.
+Pennsylvanian strata consist of a succession of predominantly shale beds of the Marmaton Group and Cherokee Group, with occasional thin layers of sandstone (in the Cherokee) which locally function as aquifers.
+Coal is present both in the Marmaton and Cherokee groups and is present as thin beds or lenses which range in thickness from a few inches up to 5 feet.